mkmcc/mkmcc.github.io/biblio/failure.md

 ---
 title: “CV of Failure”
 layout: page
-Time-stamp: "2016-07-09 13:47:25 (mike)"
+Time-stamp: "2016-07-09 16:03:17 (mike)"
 ---

 I recently read an interesting [article](http://www.nature.com/naturejobs/science/articles/10.1038/nj7322-467a) advocating for a "CV of Failure."
-It's common practice for academics to maintain a "CV" listing *all* of our successes and achievements, no matter how trivial.
-This masks the fact that most things don't work out, and I know from experience how the practice can be intimidating or discouraging to people early in their careers.
+It's common practice for academics to maintain a CV listing *all* of our successes and achievements, no matter how trivial.
+This masks the fact that most things don't work out, and I know from experience how the practice can be intimidating and discouraging to people early in their careers.

 While I doubt I'd ever intimidate anyone, I thought I'd write up my CV of Failure nonetheless.
-It seems somehow more honest than [my (redacted) CV](../cv/mkmcc-cv.pdf) and, if nothing else, it reminds me that, any time I *need* a grant, I should plan to put in between 2 and 5 applications!
+It seems somehow more honest than my (redacted) [professional CV](../cv/mkmcc-cv.pdf) and, if nothing else, it reminds me that, any time I *need* a grant, I should plan to put in anything from 2 to 5 applications.

 It should go without saying that many of the projects listed here were collaborative efforts.
 I mark the grant with an asterisk if I was